-Celebrating 65 Years of “As We May Think” August 1, 2010Posted by Christina Engelbart in Collective IQ, Doug Engelbart Archives, Historic.
+Celebrating 65 Years of “As We May Think” August 1, 2010Posted by Christina Engelbart in Archives, Collective IQ, Historic.

 This past month, July 2010, marked the 65th anniversary of the seminal article “As We May Think” by Vannevar Bush — first published in the Atlantic Monthly, in July 1945.
 Through this article, Bush directly and indirectly influenced the great pioneers of the information age that followed — pioneers such as Doug Engelbart, Ted Nelson, and Tim Berners-Lee.